llindstrom/pixel/README.md

 Adding a new blit or copy options is a daunting undertaking.
 Not just one loop must be written, but several, to cover the various pixel formats an SDL surface can have.
-For instance, the `array_to_surface` pixel array method has 18 distinct loops to copy mapped pixel values directly from an array to a surface.
+For instance, the `array_to_surface` pixelcopy method has 18 distinct loops to copy mapped pixel values directly from an array to a surface.
 These loops handle not only varying surface pixel sizes, but also array element integer sizes, as well as the presence or absence of per-pixel